Angknpng/CMoE/README.md

+---

 # 🌟 CMoE

-This repository provides the official implementation of our paper entilted **“Taming Cascaded Mixture-of-Experts for Modality-missing Multi-modal Salient Object Detection”** accepted by AAAI 2026.
+This repository provides the official implementation of our paper entitled **“Taming Cascaded Mixture-of-Experts for Modality-missing Multi-modal Salient Object Detection”** accepted by AAAI 2026.

 We propose a *Cascaded Mixture-of-Experts (CMoE)* framework that effectively handles the *modality-missing challenge* in multi-modal salient object detection.

-> 📰 **Paper & Resources:**
+> 📰 **News & Resources:**
-> The camera-ready paper, pre-trained models, and benchmark results will be released soon.
+> - **[New]** Pre-trained models and predicted saliency maps are now available!

 ---